Sub-principles

 Philosophical Questions

-- If SL designations are relative, is there a "preferred" perspective?
+- If similarity level designations are relative, is there a "preferred" perspective?

 - Could life exist at other similarity levels?

-- How do we conceptualize infinite hierarchy philosophically?
+- How do we conceptualize an infinite hierarchy philosophically?

 Relationship to Other Axioms